Identification of inertial modes in the solar convection zone: Results

-Modes in the main branch appear as mainly toroidal from the surface, but they harbor a substantial poloidal component deep in the convective zone.
-The meridional cross sections in Fig.~\ref{fig:fig4} illustrate this point.
-Color indicates the dimensionless velocity for each spherical coordinate direction (note that, as a result of an eigenvalue calculation, the overall amplitude of the eigensolution is arbitrary).
-Modes in the main branch appear to have no radial nodes while the modes in the secondary branch appear to have one radial node.
+Modes in the main branch appear as mainly toroidal from the surface, but they harbor a {non-negligible} poloidal component deep in the convective zone.
+The meridional cross sections in Fig.~\ref{fig:fig4} (top row) illustrate this point.
+Color indicates the dimensionless velocity amplitude for each spherical coordinate direction, and the amplitude of $\mathcal{P}$ and $\mathcal{T}$ (note that, as a result of an eigenvalue calculation, the overall amplitude of the eigensolution is arbitrary).
+Modes in the main branch appear to have no radial nodes in {the equatorial plane} while the modes in the secondary branch (not shown) appear to have one radial node.
 This suggests that the other weaker branches visible in Fig.~\ref{fig:fig2} represent branches with an increasing number of radial nodes.

 Lastly, there is a correspondence between the modes in the main branch and a particular class of inertial modes of a full sphere.
 The inertial modes in a full sphere can be computed analytically \citep{greenspan1968,zhang2004}, and can be specified by three indices $(\nu,\mu,\kappa)$, following the notation used by \cite{greenspan1968}.
-The modes on the main branch reduce to the only retrograde eigenmodes of the full sphere with $\nu=m+2$ and $\kappa=m$ when $r_c=0$.
-These analytical frequencies are plotted in Fig.~\ref{fig:fig1} as hollow green circles.
+The modes on the main branch reduce (when $\delta=R_\odot$) to the only retrograde eigenmodes of the full sphere with $\nu=m+2$ and $\kappa=m$.
+These analytical frequencies are plotted in Fig.~\ref{fig:fig1} as hollow black circles.